Photo: Wikimedia Commons

 Food & Drink

-Jerk Chicken/Pork ($5-12): Spicy grilled meat rubbed with allspice and Scotch bonnet peppers over pimento wood — Jamaica's definitive dish.
-Roadside stands serve the most authentic versions.
-The flavor is simultaneously sweet, smoky, and intensely spicy.
+- Jerk Chicken/Pork ($5-12): Spicy grilled meat rubbed with allspice and Scotch bonnet peppers over pimento wood — Jamaica's definitive dish.

-Ackee and Saltfish ($8-15): Jamaica's breakfast staple — ackee fruit (looks like scrambled eggs) with salted cod, served with fried dumplings or breadfruit.
+- Ackee and Saltfish ($8-15): Jamaica's breakfast staple — ackee fruit with salted cod, served with fried dumplings or breadfruit.

-Beef Patties ($2-4): Flaky golden pastry filled with spicy ground beef — the perfect quick snack between excursions.
+- Beef Patties ($2-4): Flaky golden pastry filled with spicy ground beef — the ideal quick snack between excursions.

-Rice and Peas ($3-6): Coconut rice with kidney beans — served alongside virtually everything as Jamaica's essential side dish.
+- Rice and Peas ($3-6): Coconut rice with kidney beans — served alongside virtually everything.

-Festival ($2-3): Fried sweet dough — pairs perfectly with jerk and provides welcome relief from the heat of the peppers.
+- Festival ($2-3): Fried sweet dough — pairs well with jerk and provides welcome relief from the heat of the peppers.

-Rum Punch ($5-8): Tropical cocktail — strong and fruity; pace yourself, especially in the heat.
+- Rum Punch ($5-8): Tropical cocktail — strong and fruity; pace yourself in the heat.

 Bring water shoes for Dunn's River Falls — they are essential for climbing safely on the slippery limestone terraces, and while rentals are available on-site for about $10, sizes can be picked over when multiple ships are in port.
 A waterproof phone case is equally important since you will want photos in the falls but the spray is constant and heavy.
 Negotiate politely with craft vendors near the port; prices always start high but respectful bargaining is expected and appreciated.
 US dollars are accepted everywhere, but your change will come in Jamaican dollars at unfavorable exchange rates, so bring small USD bills for smoother transactions.